worldbank/counting-people-climate-risk/README.md

 ### Reproducibility

 [Instructions to reproduce estimates](/docs/reproducibility.md) and data availability statements are included on this site.
 Source code is available from the [Github repository](https://github.com/worldbank/counting-people-climate-risk).
-The replication package has been verified and is published in the World Bank Reproducible Research Repository: [Reproducibility Package and Certificate](https://reproducibility.worldbank.org/index.php/catalog/186).
+The replication package has been verified and is published in the World Bank Reproducible Research Repository: [Reproducibility package](https://reproducibility.worldbank.org/index.php/catalog/186).
 Access to some input data is restricted.

 ### Suggested citation
 Please cite the methodology website as follows: